President and Physician-in-Chief

-At the same time, Dr. Ellen has worked with leaders of the University of South Florida Morsani College of Medicine to strengthen the Johns Hopkins All Children’s Hospital-USF affiliation and their combined efforts in pediatric education and research.
-He is teaming up with a variety of community hospitals and providers in the Tampa Bay region and beyond to expand pediatric networks that ensure optimal care for children with complex and chronic medical conditions.
+Dr. Ellen also has worked with leaders of the University of South Florida Morsani College of Medicine to strengthen the research, USF residency program for which Johns Hopkins All Children’s is a teaching site, and the overall relationships between the hospital and USF.
+Congruently, he collaborates with a number of regional and community hospitals and providers throughout Tampa Bay to ensure that newborns and children through age 21 have access to best and optimal care.

-A proponent of community-based health initiatives, Dr. Ellen expanded Johns Hopkins All Children’s population health efforts with a focus on structural change to impact asthma, obesity and infant mortality.
-He pioneered this type of approach as a leader of the Adolescent Medicine Trials Network for HIV/AIDS Intervention, serving as principal investigator for Connect to Protect®, a community coalition-based program.
-His past research focused on preventing sexually transmitted infections, including HIV, in adolescents and the structural and environmental factors associated with disease transmission, and he received more than $25 million in research awards from the CDC, NIH and other agencies.
+Dr. Ellen has expanded Johns Hopkins All Children’s population health efforts with a focus on structural change to impact asthma, obesity and infant mortality.
+As a pioneer of this type of approach and a leader of the Adolescent Medicine Trials Network for HIV/AIDS Intervention, he serves as principal investigator for Connect to Protect®, a community coalition-based program.
+His past research focused on preventing sexually transmitted infections, including HIV, in adolescents and the structural and environmental factors associated with disease transmission.
+Throughout his career he has received more than $25 million in research awards from the Centers for Disease Control and Prevention, National Institutes of Health and other agencies.

 After graduating from the University of Pennsylvania, he received his medical degree from Temple University and completed an internship and residency in pediatrics at Children’s Hospital of Philadelphia.
 Dr. Ellen completed a fellowship in adolescent medicine at the University of California, San Francisco (UCSF), followed by fellowships in sexually transmitted diseases at UCSF, the San Francisco Department of Public Health, and the Centers for Disease Control and Prevention.

-Dr. Ellen lives in St. Petersburg.
-He and his wife, attorney Margaret de Lisser, have a son and a daughter.
+A resident of St. Petersburg, he and his wife, Margaret de Lisser, have a son and a daughter.